What does Superannuation Warehouse do?

 Do I have to use a Financial Planner?

 To operate and run a SMSF you do not need a financial planner.
 To buy shares, open up a bank account or invest in property, you also do not need a planner.
 However, to open up some investment accounts (e.g. a Separate Managed Account), you may need to do this through a financial planner.
 As Superannuation Warehouse is not a Financial Planner, we can’t perform this function.
-We can recommend a planner or you can use your own.

 What if I want to close down the SMSF?